1. About this Policy

 10.1 We may collect your preferences to send you marketing information directly from us by email/SMS (where applicable) including:

-•if you book a submit an application or request a call back.
+- If you submit an application, enquiry or request a call back

 We will only do so if you have consented to receiving such marketing information directly from us.

 10.2 We may contact you with targeted advertising delivered online through social media and platforms (operated by other companies) by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.

 10.3 From time to time, we may ask you to refresh your marketing preferences by asking you to confirm that you consent to continue receiving marketing information from us.

 10.4 You have the right to opt-out of our use of your personal information to provide marketing to you in any of the ways mentioned above.
 Please see Withdrawing your Consent in Section 8.4 and Objecting to our use of your personal information and automated decisions made about you in Section 8.5 above for further details on how you can do this.

 We may review this policy from time to time and any changes will be notified to you by posting an updated version on our website and/or by contacting you by email.
 Any changes will take effect 7 days after the date of our email or the date on which we post the modified terms on our website, whichever is the earlier.
 We recommend you regularly check for changes and review this policy when you visit our website.
 If you do not agree with any aspect of the updated policy, you must promptly notify us and cease using our services.

 If you have any questions, suggestions or complaints about the processing of your personal information or wish to contact us to amend/update your marketing preferences with Carparison please contact: